wireless-power-laboratory/hp8080a/README.md

 ![image](/images/unit.jpg)

-Unit was purchased 25.09.2024 from a reseller in Canada.
+Unit was purchased 25.09.2024 from a reseller in Toronto, Canada for CAD$1440.
 Unit checked-out okay operationally, then one day it started to smoke...

 ![smoke](/repair/burnt-cap.jpg)